 If you’re reading this, and are interested in learning more about two-handed fly fishing, you’re in luck.
 Below is a basic breakdown of swing seasons, as well as rod/reel recommendations.
 Be on the lookout for more blogs and posts on swing season, but this should help you get started if you’re new to this type of fishing, and curious about what rod or reel to get.

 When swinging flies later in the summer, before the rains come and the days become cold and short, a lighter shorter rod can be a lot of fun.

-The 12-foot, 6-weight LK Legacy two-handed rod is perfect set-up weather your are fishing scandi floating lines and more classic patterns, or throwing small to medium intruders and weighted flies.
+The 12-foot, 6-weight LK Legacy two-handed rod is the perfect set-up – whether you’re fishing scandi floating lines and more classic patterns, or throwing small to medium intruders and weighted flies.
 This rod will also handle multi-density tips, from T-8 to T-11.
-The faster, stiffer road allows for smooth line pick-up and repositioning.
+The faster, stiffer rod allows for smooth line pick-up and repositioning.

 Rod: 6120-4 LK

 Reel: BVK SD 3.5

 When picking a good winter setup I think it’s important to find a rod that will fit the size and type of water you are fishing.
 Swinging a deep slow run from the shore, or from a boat?
 On a wide, sweeping river?
 Or fishing a tight quarters coastal river?
 For winter fish you’ll typically be fishing medium-to-large size intruders and sink tips up to 15-feet long.